acutesoftware/AIKIF/README.md

 Initially it will be populated and tested for human use, but includes tests and verification process for future ‘General AI’s.<br />
 Functions (Octave, Python, SQL) are called at set stages of the AI process which log the results into a standard database schema.<br /><br />

-This allows you to easily search and compare previous batch runs.<br />

 ###Quick Start
-The goal is to get any set of information and parse it into a consistant format so a machine can read it.<br />
+The goal is to get any set of information and parse it into a consistent format so a machine can read it.<br />
 For example:<br />
-	TODO<br />
+	Project Management<br/>
+    Code Management<br/>
+    Personal Information Management<br/>

 ##Programs
 ###Main Programs
 AI.py			- sample main program to show a trivial example of logging data<br />
 view.py			- simple command driven procedure to show various details of the system<br />
 index.py		- creates text indexes of all the files<br />
-search.py		- searches, using both indexes and onotologies<br />
+search.py		- searches, using both indexes and ontologies<br />
+go_web_aikif.bat- starts the web server for the AIKIF admin interface

+###Toolbox
+Various modules which contain generic functions

+###DataTools
+collection of modules to manage data transformations

 ###Standard Library Programs
 AIKIF_utils.py	- standard utils for the filelists<br />